Con Stanbury: Career

 Whilst the British players of the time had a background in English billiards, which was played with a delicate touch, Stanbury played snooker more like pool, with powerfully hit shots.
 A correspondent for The Times wrote in 1939 that "it should not be forgotten that the present popularity of the game [of snooker] dates from the time he came to this country to challenge the leading players."
 Stanbury was a British resident for the rest of his life after emigrating in 1935, and worked as a coach at a billiard hall in London for many years.
 He also appeared as himself in the 1949 film It Happened in Leicester Square alongside other professional players.

-Stanbury died in 1975.
+Stanbury died in a hospital in London in April 1973, aged 75.